Aman-B/Stuff-that-works/README.md

 2. ProgressRingDialog - Shows a loading ring while the data loads in background.

 3. CheckInternetConnection - Checks if device is online, returns boolean value accordingly.

+4. SQLdbcreation - As the name suggets, contains all the basic info on how to create and sqlite database in android.